This is the final brief I will be allowed to file

 law already provides: that the comparison of the "harm prevented"

-(abortion) with the "harm perpetrated" (trespassing) shall be conducted
+(abortion) with the "harm perpetrated" (trespassing) shall be

 as a fact issue, by the fact finders.
 I even propose amending the law so